 Keeper performs quarterly application penetration testing of all of our products and systems with 3rd party penetration testers, including NCC Group and Cybertest.
 These include red-team style penetration tests of both internal and externally-exposed systems with full source code access.

-Keeper has also partnered with Bugcrowd to manage its bug bounty and vulnerability disclosure program (VDP).
-The Keeper Security VDP can be found at https://bugcrowd.com/keepersecurity.
+Keeper has also partnered with Bugcrowd to manage its bug bounty and Vulnerability Disclosure Program (VDP).
+The Keeper Security VDP can be found at bugcrowd.com/keepersecurity.

 To increase transparency, Keeper publishes detailed release notes across every platform.
 If you have any questions, please email firstname.lastname@example.org.